Why Treat Hashimoto’s?

 The elimination diet helps you remove all foods which are people commonly react to and it includes much more than just gluten and dairy.

-The elimination diet is slightly more difficult to follow compared to the gluten-free and dairy-free diet which means it is also potentially more effective.
+The elimination diet is slightly more difficult to follow compared to the gluten-free and dairy-free diets which mean it is also potentially more effective.

 If you’ve failed on the gluten-free diet or if you felt somewhat better (but not all the way) then it may be time to up your game and try the elimination diet.